Bren2010/ecc/README.md

 The obligatory calling-my-code-terrible-and-warning-you-to-use-it-at-your-own-peril paragraph:  I've attempted to prevent any timing or invalid curve attacks, but this is the first thing I've ever written in Rust and I'm also probably the only person who's ever read the code.
 There are tests that say the code is correct and benchmarks that say it's not horrendously slow, but I don't know if I believe either of them myself.
 This is all a work-in-progress.

 ### To Do:
-1. Support mixed addition of points.
-2. ElGamal encryption
+1. ElGamal encryption
-3. ECDSA / ElGamal signatures
+2. ECDSA / ElGamal signatures

 Basics